 The sheet metal aluminum stock pot is the mainstay of the restaurant industry, and with good reason.
 Cheap, lightweight and durable, it needs no seasoning and is immune to rust.
 The pitting and darkening that may eventually occur does not impair its usefulness.

-Cast aluminum cookware, epitomized by Magnalite, distributes heat about as well as cast iron, and is equally durable.
+Cast aluminum cookware, epitomized by Magnalite, distributes heat about as well as cast iron, is equally durable, and a fraction of the weight.
 Though not cheap, it requires minimal maintenance, and will keep its looks and performance forever.

 Like cast iron and carbon (non-stainless) steel, aluminum can sometimes react with acids and discolor foods.
 Anodized aluminum, however, recognizable by its charcoal-gray interior, has been heat-treated to render it non-reactive.
 The best-know example is Caphalon.
 Thought not cast, it’s stamped from heavy-gauge aluminum, and is quite expensive.
 Magnalite's fine cast-aluminum cookware is now available with anodized interiors.